JJChong777/forkify-JSCourse-project/README.md

 Learned a lot about JavaScript and the MVC (model view controller) architecture Will be learning React and Node.js soon to become a full stack developer

-Deployment (not continuous) will be available here https://forkify-jjchong.netlify.app/
+Continuous deployment will be available here https://forkify-jjchong.netlify.app/

-Fixing continuous deployment issues soon
+Problem with netlify fixed after changing parcel to 2.8.3